The Queen's role in Government

 Under legislation which established the Scottish Parliament, Members of the Scottish Parliament take the oath of allegiance to the Crown.

-The Queen and Welsh Parliament
+The King and Welsh Parliament

 A referendum in 1997 saw the public vote in favour of a National Assembly for Wales.
 The first elections were held on 6 May 1999, and elections are held every four years.

-The Assembly was officially opened on 26 May 1999 in Cardiff, a ceremony in which The Queen and The Prince of Wales played prominent roles.
+The Assembly was officially opened on 26 May 1999 in Cardiff, a ceremony in which The Queen and The, then, Prince of Wales played prominent roles.
 Both The Queen and The Prince of Wales spoke at the opening ceremony in the temporary Assembly building.
 During the ceremony The Queen symbolically signed a document on which was written the opening words of the Government of Wales Act.